 In addition, businesses can immediately deduct the monthly rental fees from their taxes.
 If they purchased the software, on the other hand, they would only be able to take advantage of the yearly depreciation allowance.

 Moreover, it is not possible for customers to return software licenses once they have been purchased, hence they must run the risk of having too many licenses.
 Renting enables IT managers to react flexibly, adjusting licenses to varying needs at any time and administering licenses also becomes clearer because often there are not enough licenses in a company.

-In the case of audit, things could get expensive, businesses may have to purchase licenses retroactively or even face legal action on the part of software providers.
-Renting, on the other hand, involves paying for actual use which means unexpected costs after an audit are pass.
+In the case of an audit, things could get expensive, businesses may have to purchase licenses retroactively or even face legal action on the part of software providers.
+Renting, on the other hand, involves paying for actual use which means unexpected costs after an audit is a pass.